Renew, replace, or get a duplicate CDL

 - 1 year before your license expires.
 It usually expires on your birthday.

 - 60 days after it's expired.
-We won’t charge a late fee, but you could be penalized by law enforcement.
+We won’t charge a late fee, but you could get a ticket from law enforcement.

 What if I haven't received my driver license yet?